 VISA FOR INDIA!

 Remember you need a visa to enter India!
-Luckily, these day’s the visa for India can be applied for online and they give you a 1-year visa straight away!
+Luckily, these day’s the visa for India can be applied for online.
 Here’s my step by step easy guide on how to apply for an e-visa for India.

 I absolutely loved Palolem Beach in South Goa.
-It reminded me of the beaches in Thailand or in the Philippines which is why I think it’s the perfect beach in Goa for foreigners.
+It reminded me of the beaches in Thailand or in the Philippines which is why I think it’s one of the best beaches in Goa for foreigners!

 Palolem Beach is not a huge beach but not small either and it’s located in a nice bay.
 The beach has lots of restaurants lining it offering sunbeds free of charge when you buy food or a drink from them.
 None of them are flashy and there are no high rise hotels on the beach, or even in the area, just lots of huts and small buildings which helps create the paradise of Palolem Beach in Goa.

 The main road of Palolem Beach runs behind the beach, it’s quiet with lots of shops and even more cafes and restaurants.
 The best cafe in Palolem Beach is Zest offering healthy vegetarian and vegan food, I ended up there way too many times.

 If you want to do Yoga in Goa, I’d recommend Earth Yoga Village as a great place for a Yoga Holiday in Goa!